We Survive Together

 • Pushes disaster preparation and response as an individual’s responsibility instead of pressuring the governments to build systems that support all in need;

-• Excuse governments and corporations from taking responsibility for causing disasters by blaming nature and disabled people’s inability to evacuate;
+• Excuses governments and corporations from taking responsibility for causing disasters by blaming nature and disabled people’s inability to evacuate;

 • Reduces nature to something humans own and control by ignoring how the wellbeing of nature directly shapes wellbeing of people.